Programs and Services

 Roseville Area Middle School GATE Services

 In math, students have the opportunity to take accelerated classes that earn high school credit.
-Intermediate Algebra, typically a 9th-grade course, and Geometry, a 10th-grade course, are offered to students as early as 7th grade.
+Intermediate Algebra, typically a grade 9 course, and Geometry, a grade 10 course, are offered to students as early as grade 7.

-Ursala Pankonin, GATE Lead Teacher, supports the GATE students and teachers at RAMS.
-She offers a variety of morning groups including a Social Emotional Gifted Education (SEGE) discussion group, book clubs, creative writing, and online college preparation.
-Academic competitions, such as Future Problem Solving and Knowledge Bowl, are also available.
+Ursala Pankonin, GATE lead teacher, supports the GATE students and teachers at RAMS.
+She offers a variety of morning groups including book clubs, creative writing, Future City competition, game time, Rubik’s Cube Challenge, Stock Market Game, and online college preparation.
 Individual support for students, if needed, can be requested.

-In addition to a rigorous curriculum, students have the opportunity to participate in several academic competitions and groups such as Science Fair, Spelling Bee, St. Cloud Math Contest, and Future Problem Solving (FPS).
+In addition to a rigorous curriculum, students have the opportunity to participate in several academic competitions and groups such as Science Fair, Spelling Bee, Jaguar News, Mathcounts, AMC 8 and St. Cloud Math Contest.

-Please contact Nan Taylor, Gifted Resource Teacher, at email@example.com or 651-487-4396 for more information on GATE programming at Parkview Center School.
+Please contact Tonya Weaver at email@example.com (for grades K-6) or Erin Anderson at firstname.lastname@example.org (for grades 7/8), gifted resource teachers, for more information on GATE programming at Parkview Center School.

 Array of Courses and Activities Offered at Roseville Area High School